 So you don’t have to, we called the line, and you can listen to it below.

 Is Captain Marvel the first female Marvel superhero?

 No, but that doesn’t make Carol Danvers any less important.
 From the very beginning, Carol has represented progressivism and gender equality in the Marvel Universe.
 When she starred in the series Ms. Marvel in 1977, it was an echo of the modern feminist movement when Gloria Steinem used it for the name of her magazine, Ms.

 But in spite of a strong beginning, there were some very terrible storylines that plagued Ms. Marvel throughout the ‘80s (read Carol A. Strickland’s essay “The Rape of Ms. Marvel” to get a full picture).
-Yet talented writers in subsequent years have corrected course, allowing Carol to grow and change into an even more inspiring hero than her original creators, Roy Thomas and Gene Colan, could ever have anticipated.
+Yet writers in subsequent years have corrected course, allowing Carol to grow into an even more inspiring hero than her original creators, Roy Thomas and Gene Colan, could ever have anticipated.